pyrdm/pyrdm/docs/source/functionality.rst

    -  ``files``: a list of paths to the files within the dataset.

    -  ``category``: the name of a category in `Figshare's categories list <http://api.figshare.com/v1/categories>`_.
-This is not required if using Zenodo.
+This is not required when using Zenodo.

    -  ``tag_name``: a single string, or list of strings, to tag the data's fileset with